zetxqx/gateway-api-inference-extension/docs/proposals/1816-inferenceomodelrewrite/README.md

 type InferenceModelRewriteConditionReason string

 const (
-	// RewriteConditionAccepted indicates if the rewrite policy is accepted, and if not, why.
+	// RewriteConditionAccepted indicates if the rewrite is accepted, and if not, why.
 	// This is the primary condition for this resource.
 	//
 	// Possible reasons for this condition to be True are: